roy2909/roy2909.github.io/_posts/2024-02-12-Exploration.md

 featured: false
 hidden: false
 ---
-Programmed a Unitree Go1 robot to autonomously explore an unknown environment while searching for human beings in C++, Python and Ros 2 using 3D SLAM and Computer Vison.
+Programmed a Unitree Go1 robot to autonomously explore an unknown environment while searching for human beings in C++, Python and ROS 2 using 3D SLAM and Computer Vison.

 ## Overview
 Rescue missions in disaster-stricken areas pose significant challenges due to their dangerous and unpredictable nature.
 The intricacies of these environments make it difficult to send humans for exploration, necessitating the utilization of ground robots or aerial robots.
-While conventional robots encounter limitations such as maneuvering through tight spaces and overcoming obstacles, quadruped robots offer promising solutions with their superior mobility.
+While conventional robots encounter limitations such as maneuvering through tight spaces and overcoming obstacles, quadrupeds offer promising solutions with their superior mobility.

-To address this challenge, I have programmed a Unitree Go1 robot to autonomously explore unknown environments and search for survivors in disaster zones.
+To address this challenge, I have programmed a [Unitree Go1](https://shop.unitree.com/products/robunitreeyushutechnologydog-artificial-intelligence-companion-bionic-companion-intelligent-robot-go1-quadruped-robot-dog) robot to autonomously explore unknown environments and search for survivors in disaster zones.
 Equipped with facial recognition capabilities, the robot can efficiently navigate through confined spaces and hazardous terrain, enhancing the effectiveness of rescue operations.

-The project is divided into several sections:
+The project is divided into three main sections:
 1. **Autonomous Exploration and Mapping**:
 2. **Human Detection**:
 3. **Facial Recognition**:

-## Flow Diagram
+## Control Flow
 The following flow diagram shows the different components of the project and how they are connected to each other.